Introduction to Internal Audit

 The Benefit of Internal Audit

-Besides being the most tedious task to manage, the internal audit is one of the best indicators for the status of food safety program implementation.
-It can also be used to measure the readiness of a food facility to move towards process improvement and reap the benefit of a properly implemented food safety program.
+Besides being the most tedious task to manage, the internal audit is one of the best indicators for food safety program implementation.
+It can also be used to measure a food facility’s readiness to move towards process improvement and reap the benefit of a properly implemented food safety program.

-Here is how an internal audits are typically run
+Here is how internal audits are typically run

-- Internal Auditor completing the Internal Audit Checklist
+- The Internal Auditor completing the Internal Audit Checklist.

-- Internal Auditor returns the Internal Audit Checklist to the Internal Audit Coordinator
+- The Internal Auditor returns the Internal Audit Checklist to the Internal Audit Coordinator.

-- Internal Audit Coordinator presents audit findings and suggested corrective and preventative actions to the internal audit team.
+- The Internal Audit Coordinator presents audit findings and suggested corrective and preventative actions to the internal audit.

-- Internal Audit Coordinator issue a corrective and preventative actions request to the relevant department.
+- The internal Audit Coordinator issue a corrective and preventative actions request to the relevant department.

-- The relevant department completes the corrective and preventative actions and then, returns the document to the Internal Audit Coordinator.
+- The relevant department completes the corrective and preventative actions and then returns the document to the Internal Audit

-- Internal Audit Coordinator reviews the corrective and preventative actions to be effective and close the internal audit findings.
+- The Internal Audit Coordinator reviews the corrective and preventative actions to be effective and closes the internal audit

-Often, Quality Assurance Manager are tasked to be the Internal Audit Coordinator because ultimately, it is part of their responsibility.
+Often, the Quality Assurance Manager is tasked to be the Internal Audit Coordinator because, ultimately, it is part of their responsibility.
 Due to the tedious nature of the internal audit process, it is hard to get resources from another department to commit to the internal audit process.
 The personnel from another department are usually focused on their own day-to-day role.

 It is also extremely difficult to set a meeting to ensure team members are not left out.
 Perhaps, the hardest is to follow up to ensure the department is committed to complete corrective and preventative actions within the agreed timeline.

-Here are few tips to make internal audit less stressful:
+Here are few tips to make internal audits less stressful:

 - Create a comprehensive checklist: Easy to understand by a potential auditor

-- Reward & Penalties System: Set and establish member’s commitment for timely completion of internal audit, and corrective actions and preventative actions.
-Share the status of internal audit with top management, if necessary.
+- Reward & Penalties System: Set and establish member’s commitment to timely completion of internal audit, and corrective actions and preventative actions.
+Share the status of the internal audit with top management, if necessary.

 - KPI for Internal Audit: Make internal audit a part of the food safety team’s Key Performance Index.